-1. Riding a school bus to and from school

-- 2. Driving a vehicle to and from school - 3.
-Attending dances and other extra-curricular activities - 4.
-Attending field trips designed to supplement the regular school program
+- 1. riding a school bus to and from school - 2. driving a vehicle to and from school - 3. attending dances and other extracurricular activities - 4. attending field trips designed to supplement the regular school program

-C. In-School Restriction
+C. In School Restriction

-At the discretion of the principal or director of student services, the student may be detained on the school premises during the school hours, but denied the right to participate in any regular classes.
+At the discretion of the principal the student may be detained on the school premises during the school hours, but denied the right to participate in any regular classes.
 The student will be responsible for all assignments that are missed.
 All procedures for restriction will be followed.
 The student will remain in the area designated by the principal during the course of restriction.